pythonarcade/arcade/doc/programming_guide/textures.rst

 Texture Uniqueness
 ------------------

-When a texture is created a ``name`` is required.
+When a texture is created a ``hash/name`` is required.
 This should be a unique string.
 If two more more textures have the same name we will run into trouble.
 When loading textures the absolute path to the file is used as part of the name including vertical/horizontal/diagonal, size and